paulwib/vagrant-coreos-docker-apache-example/README.md

 ### CoreOS

 CoreOS is a minimal Linux distribution designed for distributed platforms.
 It's also handy for development environments too.
-It's particularly tailored for working with `systemd`, `etcd` and Docker containers.
+It comes with Docker built-in.

 [CoreOS website][]

 ### Docker

 Docker is used to create lightweight, portable *containers* for your application.
-These are a little bit like virtual machines in that they have their own operating system, file system, users etc. but unlike a VM they share resources with the host system.
+These are a little bit like virtual machines in that they have their own operating system, file system, processes etc. but unlike a VM they share resources with the host system.

 [Docker website][]